-Nail biting is a nervous impulse or a form of obsessive-compulsive disorder.
-With it self-injury is possible.
+Nail-biting is a nerve impulse or a form of obsessive-compulsive disorder.
+With it, self-injury is possible.

 Fingernail biting is not only ugly but can also bring health problems such as chronic nail inflammation or nail growth disorders.

-Causes of nail biting often include: stress, nervousness, boredom, imbalance but also imitation.
+Causes of nail-biting often include stress, nervousness, boredom, imbalance, but also an imitation.

-Biodynamic hypnosis is the method to finally stop the fingernail biting:
+Biodynamic hypnosis is the method to stop the fingernail biting finally:

-- Hypnosis has a deeply relaxing effect on the physical and mental level.
+- Hypnosis has a profoundly relaxing effect on the physical and mental levels.

 - Analytical hypnosis targets possible causes in the subconscious.